MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-ifttt-app/README.md

 The purple button on your screen is linked to your `cloudbit` `output`.

-* Add a green `LED` output module to the `cloudbit`.
+* Add a green `bright LED` output module to the `cloudbit`.
 * Now definitely press the giant purple `button` on your screen.

 It works!
-With that you just made your first `IoT app`.
+With that you just made your first IoT app.

 * The control portal will also now have you press the `button` on the `button` module.

 You should see your gauge go up!
 Now you have input and outputs routed through the cloud controller!

 ### Step 4: Using web services - connecting to IFTTT
-`Web services` are, as the name implies, services that live on the web.
+Web services are, as the name implies, services that live on the web.
 You use these all the time - mostly without knowing it.
 The internet is built on top of them.
 Google, Dropbox, Youtube, Twitter, and Facebook are just a few juggernauts that provide and use many different web services.
-In this lesson, we are going to use a `mashup service` called [IFTTT](https://ifttt.com) (which stands for **I**f **T**his, **T**hen **T**hat ). **IFTTT** is a great platform that _talks to_ all kinds of other web services.
-One service it connects with is, conveniently, `Littlebits`.
-This is an example of __modularity__ because `IFTTT` can swap out components for others easily.
+In this lesson, we are going to use a mashup service called [IFTTT](https://ifttt.com) (which stands for **I**f **T**his, **T**hen **T**hat ). **IFTTT** is a great platform that _talks to_ all kinds of other web services.
+One service it connects with is, conveniently, Littlebits.
+This is an example of __modularity__ because IFTTT can swap out components for others easily.

-* Connect your `cloudbit` to `IFTTT` by pressing the `automate` button in the `Littlebits` cloud controller user interface.
+* Connect your `cloudbit` to IFTTT by pressing the `automate` button in the Littlebits cloud controller user interface.
 * Visit https://ifttt.com
-* You will need to create an account with `IFTTT` if you don't already have one.
+* You will need to create an account with IFTTT if you don't already have one.
 * Once you sign in, you will see some `recipes` that have already been made for you by the Littlebits team.
-A `recipe` is a `design pattern` that combines input and output behavior to do something cool. `IFTTT` refers to recipes as `applets`.
+A `recipe` is a `design pattern` that combines input and output behavior to do something cool.
+IFTTT refers to recipes as `applets`.

 ### Step 5: Web Service Wizardry - Make an Easy Button
 Lets create a new `applet` that sends an email when you press the `button` module.
 For flair, lets make it an _easy button_™ (Staples).

-* In your browser, open `IFTTT` and click the **down caret** next to your name.
+* In your browser, open IFTTT and click the **down caret** next to your name.
 * Now click **new applet** in the menu that pops up:

  ![applet](img/ifttt-applet.png)

 * Click the `plus` icon to specify the _if_ condition our applet will fire up on.
 * You will see all of the service options available to be used as _IF_ conditions.
-Find `Littlebits` by typing it in the search/filter bar.
+Find Littlebits by typing it in the search/filter bar.
 * There are two options: **turned on** and **turned off**, pick **turned on**
 * Select your `cloudbit` from the dropdown and click **create trigger** to set this as the _IF_ condition.
 Once selected you should see: